1580s

 in the New Jersey Plan) versus the interest of the large states (proportional representation

-according to population size vested in the Virginia Plan), with the Connecticut compromise (Great
+according to population size vested in the Virginia Plan)

-) opening the way finally to the drafting of a new Constitution for the Union of 13
+finally opening the way finally to the drafting of a Constitution for the new Federal Union

 1788 Federalists (nationalists) and Anti-Federalists (states-righters) debate constitutional ratification;